Keyrose557/VMware-Virtual-initiative/README.md

 > **Disclaimer** !!! <br>
 The project is based off VMware Workstation on a windows environment. <br>
-<br> Issues/Configuration on Linux, MacOS, VMware Fusion, and VirtualBox have not be tested.
+<br> Issues/Configuration on Linux, MacOS, VMware Fusion, Hyper-V, and VirtualBox have not be tested.
 (Planned for the Future)

 ## Download VMware